jakartaee/specifications/xml-binding/_index.md

 ---
-title: "Jakarta XML Binding (under development)"
+title: "Jakarta XML Binding"
-summary: "Need a summary/scope statement..."
+summary: "The Jakarta XML Binding provides an API and tools that automate the mapping between XML documents and Java objects."

 ---